sanketmanwar09/TABLEAU-DASHBOARDS/README.md

 ##  Customer Incident Report
 ---
 ![](customer_incident_report.png)

+The dataset used for this analysis is "Customer Incident Data.xlsx".
 - You just got a position as a Business Intelligence Developer at a financial institution.
 - Your team is responsible for opening tickets regarding customer incidents on different products and services.
 #### Your task is to create a dashboard showing: